 It’s an interesting exercise that allowed us to brainstorm and dream about how we would like the year to unfold.
 What would make this year special?
 What would make it joyful?
 What might happen that would stimulate a sense of gratitude and appreciation for life?

 We captured these ideas and dreams on a large poster.
 My oldest daughter is hoping to spend a block of time this summer on the California coast learning to surf.
 She also wants to go to London (where did that come from?).
 Travel is an important part of our speculation.
-We identified trips to Yellowstone Nat’l Park, Nicaragua, and the Bahamas.
-There’s mention of a camping trip, visits to see aging grandparents, and travel to prospective colleges as my daughters look forward to a future after high school.
+We identified possible trips to Yellowstone Nat’l Park, Nicaragua, and the Bahamas.
+There’s mention of a camping trips and visits to see aging grandparents.
 But it’s not all travel.
 My wife hopes to run some 5K races this spring, and I’m hoping to play in a “blues jam” if I can practice and get my fingers to move a bit quicker on the piano.

 Sharing our hopes and dreams helps focus the energy of our family and gives us a vision for how we spend our time and money

 It was fun doing this exercise, but it also provides an opportunity to see what is most important to other family members.
 How can I support my wife’s culinary ambitions?
 How can I help make sure that my daughter’s California trip is successful?

 It also helps us, as parents, to consider what is and isn’t possible.
 Is it possible to go to London?
 Maybe not.
 The trips to see grandparents really are a priority.
 But camping is certainly an option, so maybe we can set aside a week this summer for camping and kayaking in the Adirondacks.
 What about a new car?
 Well, that may be a necessity, since our 12 year old Subaru is showing its age and losing its reliability.
 So that’s a discussion we need to have, particularly in light of added teenage drivers in the family.